GStreamer/gstreamer/markdown/additional/design/gstobject.md

 properties on them.

-Whenever a nested lock needs to be taken on objects not involved in a parent-child relation (eg. pads), an explictic locking order has to be defined.
+Whenever a nested lock needs to be taken on objects not involved in a parent-child relation (eg. pads), an explicit locking order has to be defined.

 ## Path Generation